 WHERE IT STARTED TO GO WRONG - THE TV DINNER

-We live in an age of consumerism, were life-style and possessions are how we measure success against our peers.
-But with the high cost of property, foreign holidays and the periodic expectation of a new car, the pressure on a single income family is usually two much to achieve, so for the modern dream to become a reality the ‘double income’ family has become the only viable option.
+We live in an age of consumerism, where lifestyle and possessions are how we measure success against our peers.
+But with the high cost of property, foreign holidays and the periodic expectation of a new car, the pressure on a single income family is usually too much to achieve, so for the modern dream to become a reality the ‘double income’ family has become the only viable option.

 Take a look back to the 1950’s 60’s and 70’s when cheap processed food was all about burgers, fish fingers and a tin of beans.
 Imported food was still expensive and the ‘all year round’ availability of fresh produce was a thing of the future.
 With most homes having just the one bread winner ‘mother’ had time to cook and prepare ‘proper’ meals.
 Food was valued because it most of it was only available for short periods during the year (its natural harvest season) and it was expensive – in fact the cost of food shopping during these decades represented an average of 25% of the family budget!
 At the beginning of the 21st century this has dropped dramatically to an average of just 10%.
 How many times do you remember being told to ‘…finish you plate because there were starving kids in Africa...’